leon4rd/test/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## I was in an 80's band called the prevention.
+We were better than the cure.